This post is also available in: Suomi (Finnish)

 My ongoing master’s thesis has made it easy to not get too excited about Christmas but luckily I’ve managed to do a few small things to bring out that festive vibe.
 For the first time in my life, I got us a Christmas tree!
 And during the process, I managed to surprise both myself and my husband by getting a two-meter tree instead of a very small one, which we kind of had agreed one.
 Oops.
 But anyhow, there it is in our living room standing tall and gorgeous with its lights and two ornaments, as that’s all we have.
 But I think it’s plenty and totally enough for now.

 When it comes to the food at the Christmas table, I’m usually the one to make a few salads and some sort of a dessert or baked good, and that’s the plan this year too.
 I was on dessert duty for a Christmas party last weekend too and decided to make something a bit more traditional and ended up baking a bundt cake.
 The recipe is from the lovely Christmas Book, which I’ve been reading before going to sleep for a while now and then dreamt of all the delicious Christmas food.
-The book is filled with Virpi’s gorgeous recipes and Riikka’s beautiful photos of a snowy Finland and some easy diy gifts and decorations for Christmas.
+The book is filled with Virpi’s gorgeous recipes and Riikka’s beautiful photos of a snowy Finland and some easy diy gifts and decorations for Christmas on which you can save some time by getting them from Shoppok.
 I definitely plan on trying the homemade scented candles, rose body scrub and the homemade oat yogurt and oat and sweet potato bake.
 The licorice and plum jam is to die for and already a favorite.

 In the book this cake is a actually made with pears, but as my pears turned out to be still very raw, I decided to skip them and added a banana and more dates instead.
 The cake turned out super moist and filled with christmassy flavors, which made it very delicious and right up my alley.
 I actually made another cake straight away and put in the freezer to wait for the weekend, so that I won’t have to everything from scratch on the last day.
 I also made a quick coconut cashew cream to serve with the cake for the party and it was a lovely add for it, but this one’s great just as it is too.
 But a steamy mug of mulled wine or hot chocolate wouldn’t hurt, especially if you ask me :)